Oil above $37 as U.S. supply tightens, still near 11-year low

 "For now, there is still an ample supply of crude and a huge amount in storage."

-Brent traders in London said the market was quiet with many participants away for the Christmas holidays.
+Brent traders in London said the market was quiet with many particpants away for the Christmas holidays.

 Crude gained support from the latest snapshot of U.S. supplies on Wednesday.
 Crude inventories, which were expected to rise, fell 5.88 million barrels, the Energy Information Administration said.